Meet our finalists…

 2. The Social Covid Hero

 The past year has been difficult for everyone, and this was particularly true for those at Elaine’s service, who sadly lost two of the people being supported and had to deal with several members of staff going into ICU.
-Elaine was pivotal is supporting both team members and the people we support through the grieving process.
-She was both a shoulder to cry on and a strong leader, putting structures in place to ensure the day-to day support continued whilst helping those people struggling with their loss.
-Elaine managed this, despite having suffered with Covid-19 herself.
+Elaine was pivotal in supporting both team members and the people we support through the grieving process.
+She was both a shoulder to cry on and a strong leader, putting structures in place to ensure the day-to-day support continued whilst helping those people struggling with their loss.
+Elaine managed this, despite having suffered from Covid-19 herself.

 Elaine led both team members and the people we support in an exemplary way, during a very challenging time and continues to do so.
 She is worthy of the enormous praise she receives as her positive attitude and infectious energy never falter.